tolo/InterfaCSS/README.markdown

 InterfaCSS emerged out of frustration with the shortcomings of the available Interface Building tools, one of the most important being the constant need to repeat yourself when it comes to styling of user interface elements.
 There had to be a better way.

 And out of that notion sprung the foundation of InterfaCSS, which after a spending a longish time fermenting in dark corners of various applications, finally has made a public appearance.
-During it's evolution into an open source project, other similar projects have popped up, although InterfaCSS still differes from most of them:
+During it's evolution into an open source project, other similar projects have popped up, although InterfaCSS still differs from most of them:

 * Property names are what you expect them to be and the list of supported properties is extensive
 * Powerful CSS support (selector chains, selector combinators, pseudo classes, nested declarations)